WRITING BRITAIN

 WRITING BRITAIN III

 Writing Britain III was the next release of the Writing Britain films.
-The project attracted 32 submissions, which again we had to reduce to 3 writers that we felt had the potential to be taken to the next stage.
-Supported in their development the young people worked with lead mentor from the Writing Squad Rommi Smith, developing their screenwriting over the next 6 months.
+The project attracted 32 submissions, which we again reduced to 3 writers that we felt had the potential to be taken to the next stage.
+The young people worked with Rommi Smith, lead mentor from the Writing Squad, developing their screenwriting over the next 6 months.
 From there we assigned industry directors and production teams to develop their scripts into short cinematic films.

 “Asma’s film expresses the loneliness of anxiety with clarity and beauty and the central performance has a quiet confidence.
 More than anything, this is a piece for our times and the sentiments expressed could apply to any one of us.”
 Nicola Addyman – Editor of Weekly Programmes at BBC Yorkshire